arungangula/email_tracker/README.md

 ## Setup

 Create database brown_tape.<br/>
-Change the usename and password in the config file config/email_tracker.php.<br/>
+Change the username and password in the config file config/email_tracker.php.<br/>
 Run the migration to create table : /bin/cake migrations migrate.<br/>
 Seed the table : /bin/cake migrations seed.<br/>
 If still an issue, truncate the table using path ('/truncate') and try seeding again.